Pjjp/AplikacjeMobilneOraganizerImprez/README.md

 ### Building Command

-in order to build the command for scraper run:
+in order to build the command for run:

 ```bash
 python setup.py develop